By Jill Brooke

 Since 1924, wearing poppies has been a custom in the U.S. for honoring those who sacrificed their lives for the greater good.
 Just recently in 2014, the Ukrainians have also started wearing the poppy as a symbol of the victory over Nazism and as a commemoration of the victims of World War II.

 Its enduring significance shows no sign of waning.
 When President Donald Trump and First Lady Melania Trump gifted Queen Elizabeth II upon their arrival to Europe, the First Lady chose a Tiffany pin of a red poppy.
+All leaders acknowledge this tradition.

 Photo Credits: Getty Images, Pixabay